rmarting/rhdh-exercises/README-gitlab.md

 The templates provided as example, includes an integration to publish content into the GitLab server.
 To enable that capability is needed to enabled the `backstage-plugin-scaffolder-backend-module-gitlab-dynamic` plugin, which includes the actions to manage and operate GitLab repositories.
-This plugin is listed as another one in the `dynamic-plugins` configmap.
+This plugin is listed as another one in the `dynamic-plugins` ConfigMap.

 Or run: